rechnerherz/spring-boot-kotlin-rest-api-template/README.md

   - `./gradlew bootRun`, or
   - `./gradlew bootRun -Dremote-debug=true` to listen to remote debugging connection on default port `5005`
-  - `./gradlew bootRun -Dspring.jpa.hibernate.ddl-auto=create` to create the database.
+  - `./gradlew bootRun -Dspring.jpa.hibernate.ddl-auto=create` to drop and create the database with Hibernate.
-  - `./gradlew localComposeUp dropCreateSchemas bootRun -Dspring.jpa.hibernate.ddl-auto=create` to drop and create the database.
+  - `./gradlew localComposeUp dropAll bootRun -Dspring.jpa.hibernate.ddl-auto=create-only` to drop the database with Liquibase and create the database with Hibernate.

 The application runs in an embedded Tomcat on `https://localhost:8443`.